slashinfty/srcom-bot/README.md

 If you have any issues, please report them to the [GitHub](https://github.com/slashinfty/srcom-bot/issues).

 ## Most Recent Updates

+18 February 2020 - Added the ability to search for sub-category rules.
+Game rules are not in the SRC API yet, though.

 25 January 2020 - Added the ability to search for category rules.